What Can Cause a Wound?

 - Projectile injuries

-Skin wounds are considered open injuries because the uppermost layer of skin is damaged with minor cuts, but with serious lacerations, the underlying layers of skin are exposed.
+Skin wounds are considered open injuries because the uppermost layer of skin is damaged with minor cuts, but with serious lacerations, the underlying layers of skin and blood vessels are exposed.

 How Does a Wound Heal?